jasononggo/docs/README.md

 - https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices
 - https://ssllabs.com/ssltest to get the analysis report of the TLS configuration.

-## Server Best Practice
+## Server Best Practices
-- Use non-root user with sudo privileges and OpenSSH
+- Use non-root user with sudo privileges and SSH
 ```
 useradd [user]
 passwd [user]